lkatalin/Categorization/README.md

 * **OBJECTIFY.py** - creates a list of trace objects and their metadata.
 * **MAKE_DAG.py** and **MAKE_NODES.py** - work together to create a linked list of node objects (supposedly a directed acyclic graph), each pointing to child and parent nodes, representing system interactions / RPCs.
 The parentless root node is associated with a trace object and the root node's tree represents the structure of that trace.
 * **JSON_PARSER.py** - parses a JSON file (such as the output of OSprofiler) into a DOT file for intake by MAIN.py.
+* **JSON_DAG.py** - translates a span-model, JSON-format trace file into a DAG-model, DOT-format trace file.